Texas Tech vs. Kansas NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Texas Tech and its opponents have combined to put up more than 66.5 points in three of six games this season.
+- Texas Tech and its opponents have gone over the current 66.5-point total in three of six games (50%) this season.

 - Kansas' games have gone over 66.5 points in two opportunities this season.

-- The two teams combine to average 52 points per game, 14.5 less than the total in this contest.
+- The combined points per game average of the two teams, 52, is 14.5 points fewer than Saturday's over/under.

-- The 78.1 points per game these two squads have surrendered to opponents this season are 11.6 more than the 66.5 over/under in this contest.
+- This contest's total is 11.6 points lower than the 78.1 these two squads combine to give up per game in 2021.

-- Red Raiders games have an average total of 58.2 points this season, 8.3 fewer than Saturday's over/under.
+- The Red Raiders and their opponents score an average of 58.2 points per game, 8.3 fewer than Saturday's total.

 - In 2021, games involving the Jayhawks have averaged a total of 53.9 points, 12.6 fewer than this game's set over/under.